Tamar Braxton: 2010–2013: Television debut and Love and War

-In 2010, Braxton signed to Universal Records, where she released a single "The Heart In Me" in July of that year which was included on the Adidas 2: The Music compilation.
+In 2010, Braxton signed to Universal Records, where she released a single "The Heart In Me" in July of that year.
+The song was included on the Adidas 2: The Music compilation.
 Her momentum with Universal would not rise to a satisfactory level to launch a second album.
 In January 2010, We TV confirmed that it had signed Braxton and her mother and sisters for a reality television series titled Braxton Family Values.
 The show premiered on April 12, 2011.
 On December 15, 2011, it was confirmed that Braxton and her husband Vincent would star in their own reality series centered on her solo career and their married life.
 In November 2011, Braxton performed "Love Overboard" at the 2011 Soul Train Awards for Lifetime Achievement recipient Gladys Knight.
 In September 2012, news broke that Braxton had inked a fresh recording contract with Streamline Records, an imprint of Interscope Records founded by Vincent.
 Later that month, her reality television show Tamar & Vince premiered on We TV.

 Braxton was the featured model for the "Front Row Couture" collection during the "ELLE/Style360" NYC Fashion Week event.
 Braxton was a co-host of Tameka Cottle's late night talk show, Tiny Tonight, on VH1.
 Basketball Wives star Tami Roman became a co-host after Braxton.
 Later, she hosted The Culturelist, a show on BET's sister channel Centric.
-Former Destiny's Child member LeToya Luckett became the host after her.
-Braxton announced she was pregnant with her first child on March 13, 2013, during an interview on Good Morning America promoting the new season of Braxton Family Values.
-She gave birth to a son, Logan Vincent Herbert, on June 6, 2013.

 In March 2013, it was revealed that Braxton had signed to Epic Records ahead of the release of her second album, Love and War.
 The album's lead single, the title track, was released on December 6, 2012.
 The song was a commercial success, spending 9 weeks at #1 on the Adult R&B Songs chart.
 Although the single reached number one on the US iTunes chart, it peaked at number 57 on the Billboard Hot 100 and number 13 on the Hot R&B/Hip-Hop Songs chart.